Finch4/Monk/README.md

 # How it works?

-For reasons of formatting is better to read the explaination here: http://finch4.pythonanywhere.com/
+For reasons of formatting is better to read the explanation here: http://finch4.pythonanywhere.com/

 [Video](https://youtu.be/F7T1lGaJmj8) [Old Version]